-Every independent school has a core curriculum—and Berkshire’s is exceptional.
+Every private school has a core curriculum—and Berkshire’s is exceptional.
 In an inspirational setting here under the Mountain, Berkshire offers one of the best college preparatory programs with all the fundamentals required for students to excel academically, socially, artistically and athletically.
 And in Berkshire’s residential community there is so much to be learned from interactions with faculty—sometimes intentional, sometimes informal—that happen outside of the classroom.

 But what sets our school apart is what happens at the periphery of this exceptional core.
 Berkshire has long had defining programs like the Ritt Kellogg Mountain Program and the Barbara Kenefick Center for Learning, programs that distinguish us from our peer schools.
 More recently we have developed the Advanced Math/Science Research, Advanced Humanities Research and Independent Study programs, which further challenge our students and allow for a more rigorous pursuit of a particular academic talent.
 The week-long Pro Vita Winter Session allows students to pursue interests outside the core curriculum, highlighting the school motto “learning not just for school but for life.”